Humanitariansai/Madison/Core_Components/README.md

 The effective implementation of these data collection agents establishes the foundation upon which all other marketing and customer experience initiatives can build.

+## Prompt to start builing any of these agents
+'''
+Create a n8n agentic workflow with a LLM controller for the following;

+'''

 ## 1. Data Collection & Intelligence Agents

 ### Social Sentiment Agent